Gibberlings3/Skills-and-Abilities/README.md

 SMITE: This ability allows the paladin to make a special attack against any enemy.
 Paladins apply their Charisma modifier to their attack roll and damage roll for one round.
 Smite may be used once per day at 1st level.
 At 5th level and every five levels after that, the paladin gains an additional use per day.

 - 3rd Level: Gains the Aura of Courage passive ability.
-This will be Aura of Despair for Blackguards.
+This will be Aura of Despair for Blackguards and Aura of Protection for Cavaliers.

 AURA OF COURAGE: This ability grants protection against all forms of panic, boosts morale, and grants +2 bonus to all saving throws for the character and all allies within 15 feet.

 AURA OF DESPAIR: The blackguard radiates a malign aura that causes all enemies within 15 feet of him/her to suffer a -2 penalty on all saving throws.

+AURA OF PROTECTION: This ability grants -2 bonus to AC and +2 bonus to all saving throws for the character and all allies within 15 feet.

 - New HLA Ability: Sanctify Strikes.